Oh, Yogi, of course, you can observe a lot just by watching!

 You just have to watch the right things.
 If your website and/or blog is getting page views, that's something.
 If people are liking your page, that's something.
 Engagement isn't always super obvious.
 But, it's watching the less obvious things that can give you the most important information.

-For example, say you have a blog post that consistently gets views when you share it om social media.
-It could also be a post that gets a lot of search traffic on its own.
+For example, say you have a blog post that consistently gets views when you share it on social media.
+You may also have a post that gets a lot of search traffic on its own.
 Obviously, people are attracted to that post.
 Creating social media content around that post, taking quotes from it, and making attractive images out of them, is one strategy.
 Sometimes, you can just reshare popular content that doesn't compete with your brand, but complements your brand's values.

-The key to jump-starting your brand may even already be right in front of you!
+The key to increase your brand engagement and jump-start your business may even already be right in front of you!

 Want to become a Brand Hero?
 But, not sure where or how to start?
 Hire the Brand Shamans and we’ll show you how!